 It is a privilege to partner with the CSRA RESA districts to improve school climate through Positive Behavioral Interventions and Supports (PBIS).
 PBIS is a data-driven framework allowing schools to address student behavior and improve school climate within the context of their own unique needs as determined by their data.

-For districts implementing PBIS, I look forward to assisting District PBIS Coordinators in their role of supporting and coaching school teams.
-For districts considering PBIS implementation, I will be glad to help with readiness and planning activities to prepare a good foundation and awareness of PBIS.
+For districts implementing PBIS, we look forward to assisting District PBIS Coordinators in their role of supporting and coaching school teams.
+For districts considering PBIS implementation, we will be glad to help with readiness and planning activities to prepare a good foundation and awareness of PBIS.
 There is much confusion about PBIS which may prevent the whole staff from embracing what they perceive as “another program.”
-I have listed some of the misconceptions which I believe are most common among educators.
+Listed below are some of the misconceptions which we believe are most common among educators.

 Misconception #1- PBIS is all about giving students rewards.